ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 - Synchronization decoupling: Operations do not need to be interrupted during publishing or receiving.

 Also be reminded that MQTT is **NOT** a message queue!
-By default messages will not be stored if there are no clients to consume them, and even retained messages only keep the last retained message, overwriting any previous retained message.
+By default, messages will not be stored if there are no clients to consume them, and even retained messages only keep the last retained message, overwriting any previous retained message.

 <div style="text-align: center; margin: 0px auto;">
     <a href="{{ '/img/2021-05-26-intro-to-mqtt/mqtt-publish-subscribe.png' | prepend: site.baseurl }}" data-lightbox="ui" data-title="MQTT">